 Support the mission to cure ALS

-Inspire your members with a MEPs exercise challenge supporting a noble cause: Augie's Quest.
+Inspire your customers with a MEPs exercise challenge supporting a noble cause: Augie's Quest.

-Engage your members pre-summer with a MEPs challenge and raise money for a noble cause: Augie's Quest.
+Engage your customers pre-summer with a MEPs challenge and raise money for a noble cause: Augie's Quest.

 The challenge runs May 1st - June 18th.
 You have all of April to promote the challenge.
 Promotion is a key component to this fundraiser’s success.

-Register your club today to get involved.
+Register your club or studio today to get involved.
 After signing up we’ll share more resources to make promoting the challenge easy.

-From digital assets for social media to print collateral for in-club promotion, we’ve got you covered with challenge marketing materials.
-Simply download, print, and share to get your members excited and supporting the cause.
+From digital assets for social media to print collateral for in-club or in-studio promotion, we’ve got you covered with challenge marketing materials.
+Simply download, print, and share to get your customers excited and supporting the cause.

-Download the Challenge Promotion Guide for more on how to get your members joining this great challenge.
+Download the Challenge Promotion Guide for more on how to get your customers joining this great challenge.

-Members with a Myzone belt donate a minimum of $15.01 to join the challenge.
-Members without a belt can purchase a discounted MZ-3 for $65 + $15.01
+Customers with a Myzone belt donate a minimum of $15.01 to join the challenge.
+Customers without a belt can purchase a discounted MZ-3 for $65 + $15.01

-With $50,000 in prizes, your members will have a chance to win incredible prizes like Precor, Nautilus, Stages, Myzone, and Total Gym fitness equipment, as well as luxurious vacation packages.
+With $50,000 in prizes, your customers will have a chance to win incredible prizes like Precor, Nautilus, Stages, Myzone, and Total Gym fitness equipment, as well as luxurious vacation packages.

 Ready to make an impact?